9 Core Elements of Modern Web Design

-In 2020, the world has gone online.
-That means people are using websites for everything from grocery delivery to financial transactions to streaming BTS all day.
-Since users spend a vast segment of their time and attention on the internet, they expect their patronage to be repaid with optimal online experiences.
+Post-2020, the world has gone completely online.
+That means people use websites from grocery delivery to financial transactions to streaming BTS all day.
+Since everyone is heavily dependent, they expect their patronage to be repaid with optimal online experiences.

-Modern website design must feature safe, clean, and bold typography – a pillar of minimalist design.
+One of the core website elements must feature safe, clean, and bold typography – a pillar of minimalist design.

 Clean typography must include the following: